EnableX/unified-push-notification-service/README.md

-# EnableX real time video communication using Firebase Cloud Messaging for Web
+# Real-Time Video Communication with EnableX and Firebase Cloud Messaging for Web

-This project will enable you to do EnableX real time video communication using Firebase Cloud Messaging for Web
+Dive into this sample app to experience how EnableX real-time video communication is enhanced with Firebase Cloud Messaging for Web.
+Designed for those curious about merging video chat functionalities with the power of push notifications, this app offers a firsthand look at the integration possibilities.
+This project harnesses the power of EnableX and integrates it seamlessly with Firebase Cloud Messaging for Web.
+Dive in to explore how two cutting-edge technologies come together to revolutionize video chats

 ---
 ## Requirements